About Extended Housing and Triples

 Why isn't more housing being built at the University?

 Radford University has been systematically renovating all of its current residence halls.
-Renovations to Madison, Jefferson, Moffett, Washington, Pocahontas, and Bolling have been completed.
-Renovations to Draper Hall start summer 2015.
-Plans are being formulated to address potential renovations to Muse Hall following the completion of the Draper Hall project.
+Renovations to Madison, Jefferson, Moffett, Washington, Pocahontas, Bolling, and Draper have been completed.
+Plans are being formulated to address potential renovations to Muse Hall.
 Each of these renovation projects have taken rooms off-line during construction periods.
-Radford University is in the process of updating it facilities master plan to assess the need to build future housing and to explore other methods of adding more housing.
+Radford University is in the process of updating the facilities master plan to assess the need to build future housing and to explore other methods of adding more housing.

 What is the difference between a temporary triple and a three capacity room?